-In order to be considered for this Championship the club director must do the following.
+In order to be considered for this Championship, the club director must do the following.

 - Provide a list of all 2019 Summer and Fall tournaments.

-- 1:00 minute between quarters
+- 1 minute between quarters

 - Halftime will be 2 minutes

-- Warmup will take place prior, games will start as soon as teams get to field, delay of game can be called if teams are not ready to go.
+- Warmup will take place prior; games will start as soon as teams get to field.
+Delay of game can be called if teams are not ready to go.

 All other NCAA Rules are in effect, including:

-Contrasting tape is NOT REQUIRED for face-off players
+- Contrasting tape is NOT REQUIRED for face-off players

 Explanation of these type ejectionable fouls/infractions:

-- Any hit delivered with hands to players head;
+- Any hit delivered with hands to players head

-- Any hit delivered to a players head or neck including follow through
+- Any hit delivered to a player’s head or neck including follow through

-- A player leading with the head or initiating contact with the head INCLUDING the ball carrier.
+- A player leading with the head or initiating contact with the head INCLUDING the ball carrier

-- Any hit delivered on a player in a vulnerable or defenseless position with over 2 steps.
+- Any hit delivered on a player in a vulnerable or defenseless position

-- coaches MUST teach players to avoid delivering uncontrolled, excessive, or illegal checks, and support the officials when they penalize such checks
+- again, coaches MUST teach players to avoid delivering uncontrolled, excessive, or illegal checks, and support the officials when they penalize such checks

-FAMILY BEHAVIOR – Any parents, friends, grandparents etc acting in an inappropriate, crude, or unsportsmanlike manner is subject to an ejection.
-Said ejection could result in removal from the grounds at the discretion of the tournament director.
-This includes but is not limited to: foul language, taunting other teams or their coaches, taunting other parents in the stands, and taunting or berating an official.
+FAMILY BEHAVIOR – Any parents, friends, grandparents etc. acting in an inappropriate, crude, or unsportsmanlike manner is subject to an ejection.
+Said ejection could result in removal from the grounds at Troy Park at the discretion of the tournament director.
+This includes but is not limited to foul language, taunting other teams or their coaches, taunting other parents in the stands, and taunting or berating an official.
 This is a great event for the teams that should in no way be negatively impacted by parents and their behavior.
 Please make your parents aware of this rule prior to the event, as there will be no “second chances” if they were not made aware of the rule.
 If behavior continues after sanctioning takes place, team could face penalty time enforced through the refs or disqualification from the event.